jquinby/jekyll-now/_posts/2019-04-22-going-to-the-dead.markdown

 recommendation](https://www.theamericanconservative.com/jacobs/on-black-lamb-and-grey-falcon/), I'm adding _Black Lamb and Grey
 Falcon_ by Rebecca West to the book pile.
 He mentioned it again recently in a [blog post, too](https://blog.ayjay.org/lord-make-me-an-idiot/).

+Finally, a random nit: I wish authors would provide translations of foreign-language quotes in the footnotes.
+But, comes the response, the intended audience of this book will certainly be fluent in patristic Greek.
+But since the author already knows what it means, why not throw a crib into the notes?
+And if not the author, then perhaps the editor?
+Google Translate isn't bad most of the time but I'm damned if I even get the gist of _an eis hadou katiēi, sunkatelthe, gnōthi kai ta ekeise tou Christou mystēria_, which is auto-translated as "if he walks in a bowl, he is conscious, knowing, and consuming the mysteries of Christ."

+"If he walks in a bowl" has me scratching my head a bit for sure.